Shillelagh Sisters: 1986–1992

 In 1986, O'Sullivan and Halpin created another group called Max Attraction.
 It was composed of O'Sullivan, Halpin, Boorer, Phil Bloomberg, Neil Rooney, John Buck, Hilary C. Book, and Shirley.
 They toured with Gary Glitter and Captain Sensible and did some demos, but nothing got released and the group parted ways a year later.

 In 1986, Trisha O'Flynn became part of the female group Coming Up Roses (created by two ex-members of cult band Dolly Mixture), playing the saxophone, but it did not last long and she, alongside Leigh Luscious (guitar) and Claire Kenny (bass), left the band.
 The band did not release any records while she was part of it.

 In 1988, O'Sullivan joined girl group Bananarama, where she enjoyed several UK top 40 hits (including two top 5 hits).
 After promoting a greatest hits album and releasing a studio album, she left the group for good in late 1991.
-She then formed the group Slippery Feet with friend Paul Simper.
+She then formed the group Slippry Feet with friend Paul Simper.

 Lynder Halpin married Boz Boorer and played in some indie bands.